What is Business Buyer Behaviour?

 - 4 Business Buying Decision Process

-- 5 Type of Organisational Buying Situations
+- 5 Types of Business Buying Situations

-- 6 Factors affecting business buying behaviour
+- 6 Factors affecting Business Buying Behaviour

 Organisations buy products and services for their corporate use and also use them in their production process to build a final product or service for end consumers.
 Organisational buying is also called institutional buying and when the products are used in their own production process, the buying process is called industrial buying.